Aditya-dom/encore-backend/README.md

+# Click Here to see [Encore](https://itsvineetkr.github.io/Encore/)
+> __Embark on a legacy as the Institute of Engineering and Technology, Lucknow, proudly unfolds the annual saga of "Encore."
+With a storied history spanning many years, this iconic event has evolved into a beacon of excellence and innovation.
+Encore has had the honor of hosting renowned personalities, including the melodious Jubin Nautiyal and the vivacious Neha Kakkar, whose captivating performances added an unforgettable dimension to the event's narrative.__
-# Full fledged college fest website backend on django framework.
+## Full fledged college fest website backend on django framework.
 * Registration portal
 * Login portal
 * Campus ambassador portal